bdivya-9125/Portfolio/README.md

 # 🌐 Personal Portfolio

 This repository contains my personal portfolio website showcasing my projects, skills, and experience.
-It provides an overview of my work in electronics, VLSI, embedded systems, MATLAB, AI, and web development.
+It provides an overview of my work in electronics, VLSI, embedded systems, MATLAB, AI,ML,Software development and web development.

 ---